-Assignments (31%)
+Assignments (20%)

 - There will be four assignments throughout the semester.
 The lowest grade of the four will be dropped.
 Students should read and adhere to all directions provided with each assignment.
 If students are asked to show their work but do not, they will not receive points for that question/assignment. - Assignments must be submitted electronically by the listed due date/time.
-You may choose to type your answers or upload photos of your written assignments; in the latter case, you must ensure that your answers are legible.
+You may choose to type your answers or upload photos of your written assignments (must be legible).
+Assignments will be checked for copying of answers across students.

-Midterm Exam (32%)
+Midterm Exam (35%)

-- The exam will be held during class on October 25 (tentative date). - The midterm exam may be comprised of calculations, short answer, multiple choice, true/false, essay questions, or a combination thereof, on material covered up to and including the last class prior to the exam. - During exams students are forbidden to communicate with any person other than an examination proctor or the instructor. - Students are forbidden from using any books, notes, study guides, diagrams, communication equipment such as a cell phone, computer programs or software, online resources or websites, or other aids unless authorized by the instructor; such authorization must be stated explicitly during the examination. - Missed tests/exams without illness self-reports or approved, documented official accommodation will be given a mark of zero.
+- The exam will be held during class on October 25 (tentative date). - The midterm exam may be comprised of calculations, short answer, multiple choice, true/false, essay questions, or a combination thereof, on material covered up to and including the last class prior to the exam. - During exams students are forbidden to communicate with any person other than an examination proctor or the instructor.
+Students are forbidden from using any books, notes, study guides, diagrams, communication equipment such as a cell phone, computer programs or software, online resources or websites, or other aids unless authorized by the instructor; such authorization must be stated explicitly during the examination.
+Exams will be checked for plagiarism/copied answers across students. - Missed tests/exams without illness self-reports or approved, documented official accommodation will be given a mark of zero.

-Final Paper (32%)
+Final Project (40%)

-- Your final project will consist of a 10-12 page (double-spaced, 12-point font, one-inch margins) research proposal and presentation of that proposal.
-The proposal will cover a topic of your choice related to development economics. - Detailed instructions for this paper along with final and intermediate due dates will be provided in September.
+- Your final project will consist of a research proposal of 2,500-3,500 words (about 10-12 pages when double-spaced, in 12-point font, and using one-inch margins) and presentation of that proposal.
+The proposal will cover a topic of your choice related to development economics. - Detailed instructions for this paper along with final and intermediate due dates will be provided during the course.
 The final paper must be submitted electronically and will be checked by software for plagiarism.